 The goals of the Securities Division of the Office of the Secretary of State are to ensure the integrity of the securities marketplace through investigative actions as well as the registration and oversight of securities, securities brokers and dealers, investment advisors and their representatives; to enhance legitimate capital formation; and to minimize the burden and expense of regulatory compliance by legitimate businesses.
 The Division reviews prospective offerings of securities to ascertain that full and fair disclosure is made to potential investors and that the terms of offerings are not inherently fraudulent.
 The Division monitors the conduct of securities dealers and salespersons to ensure compliance with applicable state and federal laws; investigates possible violations; and, when the evidence warrants, initiates administrative or civil actions, or refers cases for criminal prosecution.
 The Division is staffed with numerous investigators and other professionals who serve to protect Nevada investors.

-Securities Division Overview/Services:
+Securities Division Overview & Services:

 Licensing and Registration

-Nevada Securities Laws require that all persons who propose to act as a broker-dealer, broker-dealer agent (sales representative), investment advisor, investment advisor representative or associated persons, issuers and certain non-exempt transfer agents be registered with the Securities Division of the office of the Secretary of State prior to engaging in any securities related business activities, unless exempted from registration.
-The Securities Division is responsible for all phases of licensing and registration including the review and approval of applications for registration and proposed offerings of securities for sale in Nevada.
+Nevada Securities Laws require that all persons who propose to act as broker-dealers, broker-dealer agents (sales representatives), investment advisers, investment adviser representatives or associated persons, issuers or associated persons, and certain non-exempt transfer agents be registered with the Securities Division prior to engaging in any securities-related business activities, unless exempt from registration.
+The Securities Division is responsible for all phases of licensing and registration, including the review and approval of applications for registration and proposed offerings of securities for sale in or from the State of Nevada.

-Nevada Secretary of State Las Vegas Office
+Nevada Secretary of State, Las Vegas Office

-555 East Washington Ave, Suite 5200
+555 East Washington Avenue, Suite 5200